string

 Overrides the full name of the chart (with the release name).
 This setting allows overriding both release name and

-a deployment name altogether.
-For example, setting fullnameOverride
+a workload name altogether.
+For example, setting fullnameOverride to “hello” would produce a workload named

 “hello”.
 By default, a composition of a Helm release name and the name of the chart is used